 We all like to be appreciated, and saying ‘Thank you’ can go a long way.
 While this follow-up email doesn’t prompt a response, it makes your recipients feel appreciated.
 Gratitude is an excellent professional trait, and people will start to view your brand more favorably.

 As a result, they may look forward to doing business with you again in the future or recommend your brand to a colleague or friend.

 ‘Thank you’ follow-up emails are usually sent to

-Once you have defined your intent, it becomes easier to chart your follow-up emails.
+Once you have defined the intent of your first message, it becomes easier to chart your follow up.
 This way, you can integrate your CTA in a way that your recipients can easily recognize.
 This involves responding to the information requested, scheduling meetings, or only catching up.

 How many emails do you think an employee sends out every day (on average)?

 Research studies have found that, on average, an office worker sends our 28 to 40 emails per day.

 Yet many of these emails never get the recipient’s attention or remain in their inbox, only to reach their final destination, the ominous trash can.
 So, too many follow ups that people receive these days, it is crucial to establish a personal connection, an identifier, or a common interest that draws the attention of the recipient and will help them remember you.